Jung, Archetypes and Tarot

 You may have noticed a similarity between the diagram of Jung's Mind model above and the way it was shown with a circle around it, reminiscent of the Hero's Journey diagram (as discussed in the Major Arcana Guidebook page and repeated below).

-Assuming the circle on the outside of Jung's model is the circular Hero's journey, then the journey can be seen as travelling from the conscious (Ordinary World) to the subconscious (Special World) and back, with the aim of the journey being to fix something that lies broken or uncomplete in your unconscious:
+Assuming the circle on the outside of Jung's model is the circular Hero's journey, then the journey can be seen as travelling from the Conscious (Ordinary World) to the Unconscious (Special World) and back.
+The aim of the journey is to fix something that lies broken or uncomplete in your Unconscious:

-- The lowest point (the ordeal) is spent resolving the deep, primal or insecure/incomplete shadow, and the leap shown on the Fool card is breaking the shackles of rational thinking to make an intuitive psychological leap to the inner depths of your subconscious.
+- The lowest point (the ordeal) is spent resolving the deep, primal or insecure/incomplete Shadow, and the leap shown on the Fool card is breaking the shackles of rational thinking to make an intuitive psychological leap to the inner depths of your Unconscious.

 - The elixir you fight to bring back is often healing through greater self-understanding.